stefco/geco_stat/README.md

 install iPython from the project website.](http://ipython.org) If you are running this module on a LIGO production environment, no additional dependencies should be necessary.

+You can get around any of these problems by just running `create_virtualenv.sh` (though this does require virtualenv) and then running `source env/bin/activate`, after which `python` will work just fine.